ayush7088/neogcamp-banana-speak/README.md

 # The Banana Talk

 ## Tech Stack:
-A basic VanillaJS app that converts your language to the minion's language.
+A basic VanillaJS app that uses :

-   Tech used:

-    a.
-HTML

-    b.
-CSS

-    c.
-JS
+1.JavaScript
+2.HTML
+3.CSS

 ## About Project:

 A Fun Translation Application made with help of JavaScript,HTML and CSS that translates English to Minions's Language.